circonus/docs/content/circonus/on-premises/installation/installation.md

 ##### `stratcon` Attributes

-uuid
+node_ids
-: (required) Uniquely identifies the Stratcon system.
+: (required) Uniquely identifies each Stratcon host.
+Every host assigned to the stratcon role must have an entry.

-mq_type
-: (optional) Determines the message queue type to use.
-Must be an array of valid types.
-Types are "rabbitmq" and "fq".
-If not specified, the default is "rabbitmq".

 fq_backlog
 : (optional) Sets the FQ client backlog parameter.
 This is the number of